tlevine/www.thomaslevine.com/content/!/hip-data-nonsense/index.md

 kind: article
 ---
 I think that "big data" and "data science" are usually defined such that the person defining the term is using it.
-For example,

-> line from the DataKind EMC video

 But these terms do seem to be somewhat meaningful sometimes.
 I've been at loads of hip and non-hip data talks here and there and have come up with some ideas